ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The intent is that IDevIDs and LDevIDs can be used with any network protocol or message format.
 In these protocols and message formats the DevID secret is used to sign a nonce or similar to prove the association of the DevID certificates with the device.

-By contrast, EAT defines a message format for proving trustworthiness to a relying party, the very thing that is not defined in {{IEEE.802.1AR}}.
+By contrast, this document defines a message format for demonstrating trustworthiness to a relying party, the very thing that is not defined in {{IEEE.802.1AR}}.
-Nor does EAT give details on how keys, data and such are stored protected and accessed.
+Nor does the EAT format give details on how keys, data and such are stored protected and accessed.
-EAT is intended to work with a variety of different on-device implementations ranging from minimal protection of assets to the highest levels of asset protection.
+EATs are intended to work with a variety of different on-device implementations ranging from minimal protection of assets to the highest levels of asset protection.
 It does not define any particular level of defense against attack, instead providing a set of security considerations.

 EAT and DevID can be viewed as complimentary when used together or as competing to provide a device identity service.

-## DevID Used With EAT
+## DevID Used With the EAT

-As just described, EAT defines a network protocol and {{IEEE.802.1AR}} doesn't.
+As just described, the EAT format is a message format for demonstrating trustworthiness to a relying party and {{IEEE.802.1AR}} doesn't.
-Vice versa, EAT doesn't define a an device implementation and DevID does.
+Vice versa, EAT doesn't define a device implementation and DevID does.

-Hence, EAT can be the network protocol that a DevID is used with.
+Hence, EATs are a message format that a DevID is used with.
 The DevID secret becomes the attestation key used to sign EATs.
-The DevID and its certificate chain become the endorsement sent to the verifier.
+The DevID and its certificate chain become the Endorsement provided to the verifier.

-In this case the EAT and the DevID are likely to both provide a device identifier (e.g. a serial number).
+In this case an EAT and a DevID are likely to both provide a device identifier (e.g. a serial number).
 In the EAT it is the UEID (or SUEID).
 In the DevID (used as an endorsement), it is a device serial number included in the subject field of the DevID certificate.
-It is probably a good idea in this use for them to be the same serial number or for the UEID to be a hash of the DevID serial number.
+It is probably a good idea in this use case for the respective values to be the same serial number or for the UEID to be a hash of the DevID serial number.

 ## How EAT Provides an Equivalent Secure Device Identity

 The UEID, SUEID and other claims like OEM ID are equivalent to the secure device identity put into the subject field of a DevID certificate.
 These EAT claims can represent all the same fields and values that can be put in a DevID certificate subject.
-EAT explicitly and carefully defines a variety of useful claims.
+The EAT format explicitly and carefully defines a variety of useful claims.

-EAT secures the conveyance of these claims by having them signed on the device by the attestation key when the EAT is generated.
+The EAT format secures the conveyance of these claims by having them signed on the device by the attestation key when the EAT is generated.
-EAT also signs the nonce that gives freshness at this time.
+The EAT format also supports signing a nonce that proves freshness.
 Since these claims are signed for every EAT generated, they can include things that vary over time like GPS location.

 DevID secures the device identity fields by having them signed by the manufacturer of the device sign them into a certificate.